gravitational/teleport/rfd/0107-desktop-access-performance-research.md

 #### Background

-Over the course of this feature's development, we've become aware of a RDP client written in Rust called [IronRDP](https://github.com/Devolutions/IronRDP/) which is actively built and maintained by [Devolutions](https://devolutions.net/).
-Importantly, Devolutions employs Marc-André Moreau, who is the founder of the
+Over the course of this feature's development, we've become aware of a RDP client written in Rust called [IronRDP](https://github.com/Devolutions/IronRDP/) which is actively built and maintained by [Devolutions](https://devolutions.net/), who are experts in Windows and RDP.
-[FreeRDP](https://github.com/FreeRDP/FreeRDP) project, which is the canonical open source C implementation of the protocol started back in 2011.

 Presuming IronRDP provides better performance and can be hooked into our existing system without too much trouble, it's an attractive option because it's built in a language we're already using, and is actively maintained by a team of engineers at Devolutions, including at least one serious domain expert.
 This is in